Search

 COURSE LEADER

-Matt King-Sayce is a successful and experienced Director of Drama, speaker, coach, examiner and educational leadership consultant with two decades of experience in arts and cultural education.
+Matt King-Sayce is a successful and experienced Director of Department, speaker, coach, examiner and educational leadership consultant with over two decades of experience in arts and cultural education.
+He has an NPQSL and an MSc in Educational Leadership and Management.
 He has led teams to achieve consistently outstanding results and high value added scores, which are above the national average.
-Matt has worked extensively with teachers worldwide and organisations including Arts Council England as an advisor for Artsmark, the delivery and implementation of Arts Award and the teaching, monitoring and assessment of Drama at all levels.
-Matt also leads his Local Cultural Education Partnership in North West England.

 Description